NUbots/NUbots/module/localisation/BallFilter/README.md

 ## Description

-This module takes in a list of vision balls, uses the ball measurement closest to our current estimate and applies a rudimentary exponential filter to the measurement.
+This module takes in a list of vision balls, uses the ball measurement closest to our current estimate and applies an Unscented Kalman Filter to estimate the balls position and velocity in world space.

 ## Usage

-Include this module to allow the robot to filter vision ball position measurements.
+Include this module to allow the robot to estimate the balls position and velocity.

 ## Consumes